mistabe/devcor-study/docs/devcor_studyguide/devcor_stugyguide_ch03.md

 Your webhook [has to be registered](https://developer.webex.com/docs/api/v1/webhooks/create-a-webhook) with the API Call

 Webhooks that are created have to be registered, documnetation on how to do that [here](https://developer.webex.com/docs/api/v1/webhooks/create-a-webhook)

+Note: In group rooms, bots only have access to messages in which they are mentioned.
+This means that webhooks would only be called when the bot is specifically mentioned in a room (with @).

 ### 3.2 Construct API requests to create and delete objects using Firepower Device Management (FDM)